python-websockets/websockets/docs/topics/design.rst

 Library
 .......

-Most :doc:`public APIs <api/index>` of ``websockets`` are coroutines.
-They may be canceled, for example if the user starts a task that calls these coroutines and cancels the task later. ``websockets`` must handle this situation.
+Most :doc:`public APIs <../reference/index>` of websockets are coroutines.
+They may be canceled, for example if the user starts a task that calls these coroutines and cancels the task later. websockets must handle this situation.

 Cancellation during the opening handshake is handled like any other exception: the TCP connection is closed and the exception is re-raised.
 This can only happen on the client side.
-On the server side, the opening handshake is managed by ``websockets`` and nothing results in a cancellation.
+On the server side, the opening handshake is managed by websockets and nothing results in a cancellation.

 Once the WebSocket connection is established, internal tasks :attr:`~legacy.protocol.WebSocketCommonProtocol.transfer_data_task` and